-Do not exceed a supply voltage of $\pm$ 0.
+Do not exceed a supply voltage of \pm 0V.
 If you proceed according to these instructions it is not possible to overcharge the cells.
-The batteries will be fully charged after no more than eight hours.
+The batteries will be fully charged when the recharge light goes out, which should take no more than eight hours.